 - (1) Predecessor refers to the Semiconductor Products Group business segment of Agilent. - (2) We completed the SPG Acquisition on December 1, 2005.
 The SPG Acquisition was accounted for as a purchase business combination under United States generally accepted accounting principles, or GAAP, and thus the financial results for all periods from and after December 1, 2005 are not necessarily comparable to the prior results of Predecessor.
 We did not have any significant operating activity prior to December 1, 2005.
 Accordingly, our results for the year ended October 31, 2006 represent only the eleven months of our operations after the completion of the SPG Acquisition. - (3) During the year ended October 31, 2007, we recorded a \$158 million write-down of certain long-lived assets following a review of the recoverability of the carrying value of certain manufacturing facilities, of which \$18 million was recorded as part of operating expenses and the remainder was recorded as part of cost of products sold. - (4) Our restructuring charges predominantly represent one-time employee termination benefits.
 We incurred total restructuring charges of \$5 million during the year ended October 31, 2006 (\$6 million on a combined basis including the one month period ended November 30, 2005) related to our effort to rationalize our product lines.
-During the year ended October 31, 2007, we incurred restructuring charges of \$51 million, of which \$22 million was recorded as part of porating expenses and the remainder was recorded as part of operating expenses and the remainder was recorded as part of october 31, 2008, we incurred restructuring charges of \$12 million, of which \$6 million was recorded as part of operating expenses and the remainder was recorded as part of cost of products sold.
-During the six months ended May 4, 2008 and May 3, 2009, we incurred restructuring charges of \$5 million and \$17 million, respectively, of which \$3 million and \$8 million, respectively, were recorded as part of operating expenses and the remainder were recorded as part of cost of products sold. - (5) In November 2006, we agreed to settle a trade secret lawsuit filed by Sputtered Films Inc., a subsidiary of Tegal Corporation, against Agilent, Advanced Modular Sputtering Inc. and our company.
+During the year ended October 31, 2007, we incurred restructuring charges of \$51 million, of which \$22 million was recorded as part of products sold.
+During the year ended November 2, 2008, we incurred restructuring charges of \$12 million, of which \$6 million was recorded as part of operating expenses and the remainder was recorded as part of cost of products sold.
+During the six months ended May 4, 2008 and May 3, 2009, we incurred restructuring charges of \$5 million and \$17 million, respectively, of which \$3 million and \$8 million, respectively, were recorded as part of operating expenses and the remainder were recorded as part of cost of products sold - (5) In November 2006, we agreed to settle a trade secret lawsuit filed by Sputtered Films Inc., a subsidiary of Tegal Corporation, against Agilent, Advanced Modular Sputtering Inc. and our company.
 We assumed responsibility for this litigation in connection with the SPG Acquisition and accrued this liability in the fourth quarter of fiscal year 2006. - (6) Includes share-based compensation expense recorded by Predecessor of \$4 million for the one month ended November 30, 2005, and for the Company, \$3 million for the year ended October 31, 2006, \$12 million for the year ended October 31, 2007, \$15 million for the year ended November 2, 2008, \$9 million for the six months ended May 4, 2008 and \$4 million for the six months ended May 3, 2009.
 The following table presents the Company's share-based compensation expense recorded for the periods presented in the quarterly results (unaudited) above:

-Th ree Mo onths E nded July 31, 2007 February 3, 2008 May 4, 2008 (in m August 3, 2008 millions) November 2, 2008 February 1, 2009 ıy 3, 009 Cost of products sold \$ \$ \$ \$ \$ \$ \$ \$ Research and development 1 1 1 1 1 Selling, general and administrative (1) 6 2 2 2 (1) 3 \$ \$ (1) \$ 7 \$ 2 \$ 3 \$ 3 \$ \$ 4
+Thi ree Mo onths E nded y 31,)07 October 31, 2007 February 3, 2008 May 4, 2008 (in m ust 3, 008) November 2, 2008 February 1, 2009 May 3, 2009 Cost of products sold \$ \$ \$ \$ \$ \$ \$ \$ Research and development 1 1 1 1 1 Selling, general and administrative (1) 6 2 2 2 (1) 3 \$ \$ (1) \$ 7 \$ 2 \$ 3 \$ 3 \$ \$ 4